 I used to tell my boys, “Be aware of how what you’re doing affects others.”
 My point in telling them this began with simply having good manners in public places, but I also wanted them to understand that their attitudes, actions, and words always impact others in some way.

 We also talked about preferring others and being willing to do what another wants for the sake of the relationship.
 They seemed to understand that putting aside personal preference is often one of the most powerful ways to build a relationship.

-You see, I too struggle with being aware of how I impact others with my moods, preferences and habits.
-I too have comfort zones that cause me to overlook some people.
-And, yes, I also let my feelings and preferences determine my actions at the cost of relationship sometimes.
+I wish I could say that these talks came from me simply wanting to share biblical truth with my boys, but my purpose really went much deeper and was far more personal.
+You see, I too struggled with being aware of how I impacted others with my moods, preferences, and habits.
+I too had comfort zones that caused me to overlook some people.
+I also all too often let my feelings and preferences determine my actions at the cost of relationship.

 Avoiding placing a stumbling block in another’s path requires having a strong faith that trusts God with every step.
 At the same time, it means being sensitive to the needs of others and doing our best to meet those needs.
 In other words, it means following Jesus’ example of humbleness and obedience (Philippians 2:5-8).